 Zion National Park

 Zion, 158 miles north of Las Vegas, provides the largest bounty of activity opportunities: biking, hiking, camping, and more.
-It is also a popular winter ski resort.
 With the Virgin River running through it, Zion provides water activities as well as breathtaking views.
+Book a Zion day trip from Vegas.

 Hoover Dam – Boulder City